 World Cup 2026: Who is through and how does qualifying work?

-Argentina became the fourth team to qualify for the 2026 World Cup back in March, with the holders beating Brazil 4-1 to go eight points clear at the top of the Conmebol qualifying standings.
+With the co-hosts USA, Canada and Mexico, there are now 10 teams confirmed.
+Argentina will return to the 2026 World Cup as champions after the holders beat Brazil 4-1 to go clear at the top of the Conmebol qualifying standings.

-Lionel Scaloni’s side joined Iran, New Zealand and Japan in having already sealed their places for the tournament, which will take place between 11 June and 19 July across Canada, Mexico and the USA.
+Lionel Scaloni’s side will be joined by New Zealand, Japan, Iran, Uzbekistan, South Korea and Jordan for the tournament that runs from 11 June and 19 July next summer.

-Those four join the three hosts – who have qualified automatically – as seven of the 48 teams to take part in the 2026 edition, which is the first under an expanded format introduced by Fifa.
+There will be 48 teams in total taking part in the 2026 edition, which is the first under an expanded format introduced by Fifa.

-In the current June international break, four more teams from Asia will seal their spot, while there may also be further South American and African sides qualifying with games to spare.

-This format means that more clubs than ever will qualify from each of the seven main federations, but despite some spots already having been secured, some sides in Europe haven’t even begun their qualifying campaigns.
+This format means that more nations than ever will qualify from each of the seven main federations, but despite some spots already having been secured, teams in Europe still have a long way to go in their qualifying campaigns.

 So, with the full 48-team tournament line-up not clear until over a year from now, The Independent takes a look at the state of play in qualifying around the world.